-Ministers set for Brexit powers summit
+Still no deal after Brexit powers talks

-Scottish and UK minsters are to meet in London in a bid to settle a dispute over post-Brexit powers.
+Talks between Scottish and UK ministers have once again ended without a deal on the use of devolved powers post-Brexit.

-The two governments are at odds over how powers currently exercised from Brussels will be used after the UK leaves the EU.
+The two governments are at odds over how powers currently exercised from Brussels will be built into UK-wide frameworks after the UK leaves the EU.

 Welsh ministers have agreed a deal with UK counterparts, but no settlement with Scottish ministers has yet been found.